 Species Relevant Guidelines Recommended Methodology Effort Undertaken Survey Adequacy Cycas megacarpa There are no Commonwealth- approved species-specific survey guidelines Cycas megacarpa is easily distinguished from other cycad species by its large glaucous seeds as well as its green leaves with moderate broad leaflets (DCCEEW 2022).
 Fruiting cones are produced between May and February.
 Seeds become ripe from March onwards and drop from the tree.
 Opportunistic searches for Cycas megacarpa were undertaken throughout the survey program, including during the fruiting period, to assess the extent of its occurrence and relative densities within the Study Area.
 In October 2022, a targeted Cycas megacarpa field survey was conducted across the Development Corridor to increase the understanding of presence and abundance in this area.
+From August to September 2023, pre- clearance surveys were conducted to determine the actual counts of Cycas megacarpa within the Disturbance Footprint, to inform final design planning and translocation requirements.
 Survey methods utilised for all Cycas megacarpa assessments include individual point counts, visual counts within a 25 m radius, visual counts within a 50 m x 50 m plot, and detailed counts within a 50 m x 10 m plot.
 Effort Considered Adequate Although there is no guideline specifying appropriate survey techniques or effort for Cycas megacarpa , survey effort undertaken is considered significant and includes surveys within the species' fruiting period.

-Cossinia australiana, Decaspermum struckoilicum and Samadera bidwillii There are no Commonwealth- approved species-specific survey guidelines Flowering of Cossinia australiana has been recorded from October to January, with fruiting recorded in February.
+Species Relevant Guidelines Recommended Methodology Effort Undertaken Survey Adequacy Cossinia australiana, Decaspermum struckoilicum and Samadera bidwillii There are no Commonwealth- approved species-specific survey guidelines Flowering of Cossinia 35orquate35na has been recorded from October to January, with fruiting recorded in February.
 Flowering of Decaspermum struckoilicum has been recorded in October and November and fruiting from November to February.
 Samadera bidwillii flowers from December to March and fruits from February to May.
 Targeted searches for the species were completed throughout the field survey program, including during the flowering and fruiting periods for each species.
 Searches generally comprised opportunistic and random walking meanders in areas of suitable habitat.
 Searches were undertaken across all survey days throughout the program including at the 7 secondary plots and 341 quaternary plots.
 Protected plant surveys and pre-clearance surveys within suitable habitat occurring within the Disturbance Footprint.
 Effort Considered Adequate Although there are no guidelines specifying appropriate survey techniques or effort for the listed species, survey effort undertaken is considered sufficient and included sampling within the species' fruiting period.
 It is considered reasonable that any populations present within the Study Area would be detected given the effort undertaken.